Kernelizations for the hybridization number problem on multiple nonbinary trees: A polynomial kernel for bounded outdegrees

 \section{A polynomial kernel for bounded outdegrees}

 We now show that an approach similar to the one in the previous section can also be used to obtain a kernelization for \HN in the case that not the number of input trees but their maximum outdegree is bounded.
-Algorithm~\ref{alg:kernel2} describes a polynomial kernel for \HN if the maximum outdegree of the input trees is bounded by~$\Delta^+$.
+Algorithm~\ref{alg:kernel2} describes a polynomial kernel for \HN if the maximum outdegree of the input trees is \revB{at most}~$\Delta^+$.